 The projections for the availability of sustainable biomass volumes vary considerably.
-Projections for 2030 forecast between 6.3 to 8.0 exajoules (EJ) of available biomass volume in the EU and increasing to 6.7-14.7 EJ by 2050 (for comparison purposes, the international maritime transport sector represented about 12.0 EJ in 2021).
+Projections for 2030 forecast between 6.3 to 8.0 exajoules (EJ) of available biomass volume in the EU and increasing to 6.7-14.7 EJ by 20501 (for comparison purposes, the international maritime transport sector represented about 12.0 EJ in 20212).
 But there is great uncertainty in forecasts, as there are technical and economic barriers as well as sustainability requirements to consider when evaluating future availability.

-Globally, the projected availability varies from 83-134 EJ in 2030 to 131-207 EJ in 2050.
-Although other references project global sustainable biomass availability at just 30-50 EJ in 2050, depending on the different criteria to define what is sustainable.
-So, it follows that sustainability criteria will play an important role, one which can limit the amount of available biomass significantly.
+Globally, the projected availability varies from 83-134 EJ in 2030 to 131-207 EJ in 20503, although other references project global sustainable biomass availability at just 30-50 EJ in 20504, depending on the different criteria to define what is sustainable.
+So, it follows that sustainability criteria will play an important role, which can significantly limit the amount of available biomass.

 It is also generally accepted that competition for biomass from other industrial sectors will significantly reduce the amount available for shipping.
-As an example, projections in the EU show that the share of biomass demand in
+As an example, projections in the EU show that the share of biomass demand in the power generation segment may increase from 34% in 2015 to 46% in 2050, i.e., potentially reaching a total demand for 4.5 EJ5 in the EU alone.

-&lt;sup>1 European Commissions Impact Assessment for the 2030 Climate Target Plan (EC, 2020)
+1 European Commissions Impact Assessment for the 2030 Climate Target Plan (EC, 2020)

-&lt;sup>2 IEA World Energy Balances, 2020 (IEA WEB, 2020)
+2 IEA World Energy Balances, 2020 (IEA WEB, 2020)

-&lt;sup>3 Bio-Scope study (CE Delft & RH DHV, 2020)
+3 Bio-Scope study (CE Delft & RH DHV, 2020)

-&lt;sup>4 Energy Transition Commission (Energy Transitions Commission, 2021)
+4 Energy Transition Commission (Energy Transitions Commission, 2021) 5 European Commissions Impact Assessment for the 2030 Climate Target Plan (EC, 2020)